 Eat your way through Lincoln Park at the 41st annual Taste of Lincoln Avenue.
 Head to Lincoln and Fullerton for a kids’ carnival, crafts, and even a dog parade.

 Music fans pack Milwaukee Avenue every summer for Wicker Park Fest.
-This year’s lineup features Hotline TNT, Letters to Cleo, MSPaint, and more.
+This year’s lineup features The Frights, Ryan Davis + The Roadhouse Band, Ovlov, and more.

 Come for the food and stay for the lion dance procession, martial arts demonstrations, cultural performances, and arts at the free Chinatown Summer Fair.
 You can even register for the annual Copi fish ball eating contest.

 Get fit with celebrity fitness instructors and studio classes like Barry’s and Solidcore at the two-day Faces of Fitness Festival in River North.
-DJ Sam Feldt will play at select fitness classes while you burn.
+Simone Biles will headline to get you inspired.

 52. Walk and Bike the 606